 A chimneypiece of markedly similar form to the present example can be found in the dressing room at Kedleston Hall, Derbyshire, the house completed and decorated by Adam for Lord Scarsdale in 1760-70 (figure 1).1 In both chimneypieces the apertures are flanked by freestanding columns, which project forward of the backs, with inlaid flutes.
 The entablatures above the columns are decorated with stylized urns with finely worked moldings, whilse the frieze in both pieces is centered by a carved decorative panel.
 Above the frieze the piece is surmounted by a shelf reminiscent of that seen in the present example.

 The general form seen at Kedleston was used repeatedly by Adam.
-The chimneypiece from the drawing room at Lansdowne House, Berkeley Square, designed by Adam for the 1st Marquess of Lansdowne in 1762, was another example of this type.2 There a pair of three-quarter Corinthian columns project with stylized urn decoration in the frieze of the entablature above the columns.
+The chimneypiece from the drawing room at Lansdowne House, Berkeley Square, designed by Adam for the 1st Marquess of Lansdowne in 1762, was another example of this type.2

 The capitals of the present chimneypiece are notable for their curious composition.
 Repeating crimped stiff leaves form the necking of the capital below scrolling volutes centered by a stylized leaf motif.
 The confident ingenuity of the design is increased by the gadroon molding that frames the aperture, a Renaissance motif, reinterpreted in a neoclassical setting.